AustinBoyuJiang/v4.austinjiang.com/public/blog/calhacks12.0/calhacks12.0.md

 I had to choose between staying home to prepare for CS midterm or flying across the continent for the hackathon.
 At that moment, I remembered something I deeply believe in: life is a journey.
 There will be countless exams, but not many chances to cross a continent for a weekend.
 So, I opened Expedia and bought the flight ticket without hesitation.

-There were still two weeks left before Cal Hacks, but I didn’t think about any project ideas and hadn’t found teammates yet.
+There were still two weeks left before Cal Hacks, but I didn't think about any project ideas and hadn't found teammates yet.
 Partly because I was busy preparing for Math 147 (which I ended up getting full marks on 😆), and partly because I wanted to see what it would be like to come up with an idea entirely on the spot.

 On the night before the hackathon, October 23, I finally finished everything else on my to-do list around 3 a.m.
 I spent the next thirty minutes buying my ticket from Waterloo to YYZ, went to bed at 4, and woke up again at 5...

 ## Departure for San Francisco

 After sleeping for just an hour, I got up, ate the leftover dinner from the night before as breakfast, took a quick shower, and headed out.
-Honestly, I’ve had this kind of schedule plenty of times before, so it didn’t really bother me.
+Honestly, I've had this kind of schedule plenty of times before, so it didn't really bother me.
 I reached Kitchener at 6:30, took a FlixBus, and arrived at YYZ airport by 7:30 sharp.
 I waited there until 8, did my Nexus interview, and then went through security to the boarding area.

 For this trip to SFO, I wore my UWaterloo hoodie that I had bought on campus.
 At the border, an older officer noticed it and started chatting with me about my school.
 During Cal Hacks, several people also noticed the hoodie and spoke highly of Waterloo.
 Finally, at 10 a.m., I boarded the flight.